Everything You Need to Know About ISO 45001

 - Emergency Preparedness and Response: The standard requires your organisation to establish, implement and maintain a process or processes needed to prepare for and respond to potential emergency situations.
 This includes establishing a planned response to emergency situations, providing worker training for the planned response, periodically testing planned response capability, evaluating performance, and communicating relevant information to workers, contractors, visitors and other relevant parties.

 - Monitoring, Measurement and Evaluation: To evaluate and continuously improve your organisation’s OH&S performance, you must consistently monitor, measure, analyse and evaluate your efforts.
 Your leadership team should establish what needs to be monitored and measured and how to do so, as well as criteria for evaluation and regular intervals for monitoring, measuring and evaluation.
-This allows you to evaluate your organisation’s environmental performance and the effectiveness of your OH&S management system.
+This allows you to evaluate your organisation’s performance and the effectiveness of your OH&S management system.

 Lack of Executive Buy-In: